Activism with verifiable electronic evidence.

 On most platforms, a “signature” is just a record in an easily editable private database.
-At Causfy, every signature is a verified legal act, backed by bank-grade encryption technology and immutable auditability that public and private institutions cannot ignore.
+At Causfy, every signature is supported by high-security encryption technology and immutable auditability, generating verifiable electronic evidence that can be used in legal proceedings.

 eIDAS Compliance

-- eIDAS (EU): Regulation (EU) No 910/2014 on electronic identification and trust services.
-It is the gold standard in Europe, allowing electronic signatures to have the same legal value as handwritten ones across all 27 member states.
+- eIDAS (EU): Regulation (EU) No 910/2014 on electronic identification and trust services — the primary reference framework for electronic signatures in the European Union.
 More info on Wikipedia.

-- ESIGN Act (USA): Federal law enacted in 2000 that ensures the validity of electronic signatures and contracts in interstate and foreign commerce.
+- ESIGN Act (USA): Federal law enacted in 2000 regarding electronic signatures and contracts.

-- UETA (USA): The Uniform Electronic Transactions Act, adopted by nearly all US states, which gives electronic signatures the same legal status as traditional paper ones.
+- UETA (USA): The Uniform Electronic Transactions Act, adopted by most US states.

 - Unique Identification: The signer is linked to the signature unequivocally through OTP (One-Time Password) verification and technical metadata.

-- Sole Control: The process ensures that only the user has access to the means of signing at the time of creation.
+- Sole Control: The process is designed to ensure that only the user has access to the means of signing at the time of creation.

-- Alteration Detection: Any subsequent change to the audit document invalidates the digital seal, guaranteeing total integrity.
+- Alteration Detection: Any subsequent change to the audit document invalidates the digital seal, guaranteeing integrity of the signed record.

 The 360° Verification Process